My Approach

 Vice President of Digital Commerce Solutions

-- Led a 65-person geographically distributed engineering team across eCommerce, CMS, digital pricing, and product search
+- Led distributed team of 65 engineers across eCommerce, CMS, and pricing platforms

 Head of eCommerce Engineering

-- Scaled engineering team 125%+ from 40 to 95 engineers with 12 leaders to deliver exceptional product features
+- Scaled engineering team over 125% (40 to 95 engineers with 12 leaders) to deliver exceptional product features

-- Boosted year-over-year revenue 60% through robust technical solutions and services
+- Drove 60% year-over-year revenue growth through robust technical solutions and services

 - Maintained 99.999% uptime for a high-volume, low-latency SaaS OLTP platform